zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **MV**: We're treating it as a neutral third party that prevents people from pretending to be ignorant about what everybody knows by creating a neutral objective standard about what everybody knows.

-**ZMD**: Oftentimes there will be a point in the conversation where you're disputing part of the text, and saying, you know, where like, your article said one thing, I'm saying that's unfair, that's not what Kelsey said, and you're saying it was fair.
+**ZMD**: Oftentimes there will be a point in the conversation where you're disputing part of the text, and saying, you know, where your article said one thing, I'm saying that's unfair, that's not what Kelsey said, and you're saying it was fair.
 When I point to the transcript of, here's Claude and ChatGPT explaining the problem, I feel like that should leave some sort of impression that, wow, even the chatbot can see that there's a problem.
 When I say that, it's not about the chatbot is a higher authority.
 It's that it processed the text and can explain in the dialect of educated English, here's how the text explains the thing that Zack is saying.

 **CM**: But, unlike the chatbot, I was there in the moment, I had several conversations with Kelsey.
 I fact-checked my information with her before I published.
 I have all this information that the chatbot doesn't have, and that you don't have.